Thank you for reading our post, please rate this article at the end.

 The Gear Doctors Air Self-Inflating pad is a genius invention and well worth the money.

-It also checks on all the boxes in the durability department.
+It also checks all the boxes in the durability department.
 It holds up well to abuse and shows no signs of punctures or leaks.
 You’ll never have to patch it, but you must be careful how you use it.

 A specialized thermo-insulation material with a 4.3 R-value can keep you warm in different conditions.
 It’s a four-season sleeping pad that will keep you comfortable and warm even in mild winters.
 Sometimes, you feel a draft or something, but it barely stops you from falling asleep.

 The Gear Doctor self-inflating pad is compact, so you don’t have to run out of your trunk space.
-Sure, you can always find an ultra-light sleeping pad, but the Gear Doctors Pad has a decent and manageable weight.
+Sure, you can always find an ultra-light sleeping pad, but the Gear Doctor’s Pad has a decent and manageable weight.

 Setting up this pad is also effortless; a few puffs of air fill it up, and it can hold its shape for years.